 Table of content

 It’s tempting to take that brilliant idea of yours and turn it into an app.
-However, skipping the initial research often leads to the same mistakes as many other companies did.
+However, skipping the discovery phase often leads to the same mistakes as many other companies did.

 Peeple, an app where you could rate and review people, was called off as there’s a lack of interest from the market.
 Meanwhile, Washboard failed to validate the pain point of users and create a product that users use.
 Big brands such as Google are also in the list, just remember the case with Google Glasses.

 At Uptech we’ve come across many startup owners who are left disappointed when their ‘promising apps’ failed to impress the users.
 Yet, those that are sticking to conducting initial project research have a significantly increased success rate.